telerik/ajax-docs/api/server/Telerik.Web.UI/RadDockLayout.md

 `System.Void`

+###  Page_InitComplete

+The docks must be already created.
+We will apply their order
+            and if there is a state information, we will apply it.

+#### Returns

+`System.Void`

-###  EnsureUniqueName
+###  SetRegisteredDockParents

-Ensures that the dock has unique UniqueName or ID properties to its
-            RadDockLayout.
-If the UniqueName or the ID are not unique, an exception is thrown.
+Reorders the docks in the control tree, according the supplied parameters.

+#### Remarks
+This method will check for uniqueness of the UniqueNames of the registered docks.
+If
+            there are two docks with equal unique names an exception will be thrown.

 #### Parameters

-#### dock `Telerik.Web.UI.RadDock`
+#### parents `System.Collections.Generic.Dictionary{System.String,System.String}`

-A RadDock object.
+A Dictionary, containing UniqueName/DockZoneID pairs.

-#### uniqueNames `System.Collections.Generic.List{System.String}`
+#### indices `System.Collections.Generic.Dictionary{System.String,System.Int32}`

-A list of UniqueNames of the RadDock controls in RadDockLayout.
+A Dictionary, containing UniqueName/Index pairs.

 #### Returns

-`System.String` A string, containing the UniqueName property of the dock, or its
-            ID if the UniqueName property is not set.
-Got from the RadDock.GetUniqueName().
+`System.Void`

 ###  Telerik.Web.UI.IDockLayout.RegisterDock